element-pay/BaseFlow/README.md

 <a href="https://solidity.readthedocs.io/en/v0.8.18/"><img alt="solidity v0.8.18" src="https://badgen.net/badge/solidity/v0.8.18/blue"></a>

-# Paycrest Contracts
+# Element Pay Smartcontract(BaseFlow)

 ## Description

-Paycrest contracts are multi-chain EVM-based smart contracts that facilitate the on-chain lifecycle of a payment order.
-They empower a sender to create a payment order, enable a liquidity provider to receive cryptocurrency in escrow, and much more.
+Base Flow is  a multi-chain EVM-based smart contracts that facilitate the on-chain lifecycle of a decentralized payment order.
+They empower a sender to create a payment order, enable a liquidity provider to receive cryptocurrency in escrow, and visevasa. the goal of the contract is to enable easy and fast crypto to fiat(e.g mpesa) payment and vise vasa in Africa
 ## Deployment

 Deployment is done using Hardhat scripts